ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-hivesong.md

 Status: Published Draft.
 Prototype work in progress; formal funding drive being set up.

-Repository: [`github.com/ultimape/hivesong`](https://github.com/ultimape/hivesong) (currently private; will be public when initial scaffolding is in place)
+Repositories/Github Org: [`github.com/hivesong/`](https://github.com/hivesong/) (currently private; will be public when initial scaffolding is in place)

 > **Note**: This is a working draft for discussion with potential developer collaborators and funders.
 Drafted collaboratively with Claude (Anthropic): the requirements, vision, and architectural direction reflect UltimApe's intentions, but specific code snippets, API details, schema examples, and technical suggestions should be treated as illustrative rather than copy-paste-ready.
 Verify all technical claims against current documentation before implementation.
 Funding details (specific amounts, channels, timelines) will be finalized as the project moves forward; this document is not yet a published funding pitch.